GavinKemp69/dnd-notes/Session Notes/Session 1-2.md

 When we started working with he Golden Vault we were each given small music box with a keyhole, this is how we receive instructions.

-Gully brings the envelope to the rest of us and we retire to Gully's private room where gully gives Turge the key with which he opens his box.
+Gully brings the envelope to the rest of us and we retire to Gully's private room where Gully gives Turge the key with which he opens his box.

 "Egg of Eldritch horror (Murkmire stone) is going to be put on display at the VarkenBluff Museum of natural History, we must retrieve it"